This Privacy Notice is effective from 24/04/2020

 - To contact you about helping us create case studies about our work

 Throughout this Privacy Notice we’ll refer to our website and other services collectively as “Services.”

 Below we explain how we collect, use, and share information about you, along with the choices that you have with respect to that information.

-Please note that this Privacy Notice only applies to personal data gathered through this website.
+Please note that this Privacy Notice applies to all personal data gathered by Sheffield is Sweet Enough.